Teach Your Kids How to Save, Spend and Share Wisely.

 With chapters on work, rest, generosity, saving, spending, and entrepreneurship, as well as a quick-start guide, templates, visual aids, conversation starters, and a special appendix for homeschools, Teach a Kid to Save is the all-in-one resource you've been waiting for.

-Stephen Day, PhD, is a professor at the Virginia Commonwealth University (VCU) School of Business, and director of the VCU Center for Economic Education.
+I teach economics at the Virginia Commonwealth University (VCU) School of Business, and I’m the director of the VCU Center for Economic Education.
+I work with the Virginia Council on Economic Education (VCEE) to do teacher training in economics and personal finance.

-Stephen loves spending time with his family in Richmond, VA, playing soccer, skateboarding, and reading over coffee.
+I love spending time with my family in Richmond, VA, playing soccer, skateboarding, and reading with a cup of good coffee.